 Su-Lin has been active in the Singapore arts scene for more than two decades, specifically in the areas of education, community, creative producing, and interdisciplinary collaborations.
 She has worked with various arts organisations before co-founding ArtsWok in 2013.

-A theatre studies and psychology graduate, she also holds a Master of Arts degree in Research (Drama-in-Education) and two other post-graduate degrees in Counselling and Theological Studies, respectively.
+A theatre studies and psychology graduate, she holds a Master of Arts degree in Research (Drama-in-Education) and two other post-graduate degrees in Counselling and Theological Studies, respectively.

 SEAH SZE YUNN

-Director, Strategy and Capability Development
+Director, Strategic Development

 “I first came to know of ArtsWok back in 2017 at a conference presentation, and later became acquainted with the Both Sides, Now project through their public programmes.
 While my encounters with ArtsWok were brief, they impressed me with their arts-based approach towards community engagement and development.
 As someone who is a part of an art duo that creates art installations in public spaces, I have an interest in observing and articulating how artistic processes and interventions can be well-suited and valuable to engage communities meaningfully, to imagine and construct shared narratives of how we live together, and to recognise the ripple effect of our individual actions.”

-Programme Manager
+Company Manager

 DURRAH QISTINA